New Expansion Rate Anomalies at Characteristic Redshifts Geometrically Determined using DESI-DR2 BAO and DES-SN5YR Observations: Introduction

 Although there are multiple studies in the literature, as stated above, to look for evidence for beyond the $\Lambda$CDM model---either by employing various parameterizations of dark energy or through model-independent, nonparametric approaches---it is always interesting to look for new tensions/anomalies in the observational data or cosmological models, specially at low redshifts (where most of the high-precision recent cosmological observations are available), which has not been studied as yet \cite{CosmoVerse:2025txj}.
 This is particularly interesting as we now have a large collection of very accurate cosmological observations at low redshifts that allow us to measure cosmological observables like co-moving distances, angular diameter distances or luminosity distances very precisely.
 This helps us to study in a model-independent way any tensions/anomalies present in these measurements at some particular redshifts compared to the prediction from the flat $\Lambda$CDM model as constrained by Planck-2018.

-Recently, the present authors did one such model-independent study \cite{Mukherjee:2025fkf}, employing Multitask regression \cite{Caruana1998, rw}, involving the angular diameter distance $D_{A}(z)$ utilizing the DESI-DR1 BAO and DES-SN5YR observations (assuming an early universe prior as given by Planck-2018 for $\Lambda$CDM model) and showed that at one such characteristic redshift ($z \sim 0.51$), there is a large tension (around $\sim 5\sigma$) in $H(z)$ value as compared to the value predicted by $\Lambda$CDM model as constrained by Planck-2018.
-This is a strong signal for a breakdown of the $\Lambda$CDM model at low redshifts ($z < 1$) from low-redshift measurements.

-To consolidate such a result, in this paper, we extend the study by incorporating all geometric observables, e.g luminosity distance $D_L(z)$, angular diameter distance $D_A(z)$ and comoving distance $D_M(z)$---to reconstruct the normalized expansion rate $E(z)$ and angular diameter distance $D_A(z)$ across a wider redshift range.
+In this paper, we use the geometric observables, e.g luminosity distance $D_L(z)$, angular diameter distance $D_A(z)$ and comoving distance $D_M(z)$---to reconstruct the normalized expansion rate $E(z)$ and angular diameter distance $D_A(z)$ across the redshift range $0.3 \leq z \ 1.7$.
 We employ two complementary methods: multitask Gaussian processes \cite{Haridasu:2018gqm, Perenon:2021uom, Mukherjee:2024ryz, Mukherjee:2024pcg, Dinda:2024ktd} and flexible spline-based knot interpolation \cite{Jiang:2024xnu, Ormondroyd:2025exu, Ormondroyd:2025iaf, Bansal:2025ipo, Berti:2025phi}, to reconstruct the cosmic distances and their derivatives.
 These allow us to identify seven $7$ characteristic redshifts, where model-independent constraints from data are particularly robust and examine how these compare to the expectations from Planck $\Lambda$CDM.
 Additionally, we perform several cross-checks to ensure the robustness of our findings.
 These include consistency tests within the DESI-DR2 BAO dataset, checks for violations of the distance duality relation (CDDR), and an investigation into whether the observed features can be attributed to systematics in the data.
-We assess the level of agreement or deviation in a statistically robust manner to evaluate whether the previously observed anomaly near $z \sim 0.51$ reflects an isolated fluctuation or is part of a broader and persistent trend.
 Thus, our approach acts as a robust, geometry-based probe to investigate potential hints for departures from the standard concordance framework.